ysharplanguage/FastJsonParser/README.md

     (string script, Book value, string context) => (object)(value.title == "The Lord of the Rings")

-There is thus type inference - performed at run-time by the [JsonPathSelection](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L46)::[SelectNodes(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L51) method - on the second argument (and only that one, named "value") of the evaluator-produced, cached delegates.
+There is thus type inference - performed at run-time by the SELECT::SELECT method - on the second argument (and only that one, named "value") of the evaluator-produced, cached delegates.

 Finally, notice how those delegates' static return type is in fact [System.Object](http://msdn.microsoft.com/en-us/library/system.object(v=vs.100).aspx) (and not [System.Boolean](http://msdn.microsoft.com/en-us/library/system.boolean(v=vs.100).aspx)), for uniformity with the more general member selector expression, as used as an [alternative to explicit names or indices](http://goessner.net/articles/JsonPath/#e2).

-More [JSONPath](http://goessner.net/articles/JsonPath) usage examples (after JSON deserialization by [System.Text.Json.JsonParser](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs)) can be found [here](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/ParserTests.cs#L333).
+More [JSONPath](http://goessner.net/articles/JsonPath) usage examples (after JSON deserialization by [System.Text.Json.JsonParser](https://raw.githubusercontent.com/ysharplanguage/FastJsonParser/master/JsonTest/System.Text.Json/JsonParser.cs)) can be found [here](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/ParserTests.cs#L333).

 E.g., the following [JSONPath](http://goessner.net/articles/JsonPath) expressions work as expected, in [version 1.9.9.7](https://www.nuget.org/packages/System.Text.Json) and up: